RolloTully/SwarmCut/README.md

 ## Limitations:

-SwarmCut provides superior geometric accuracy, but, it has limitations that impact its current usefulness\
+SwarmCut provides superior geometric accuracy to a fixed offset approach form small to medium sized operations, but, it has limitations that impact its current usefulness\
   **2D Geometry**, SwarmCut is currently only available for 2D projected geometries.
 A 3D Version is planned in the future.\
   **CSE selection**, if you don't correctly identify your materials CSE the optimiser will run but your results will be very poor